tulasidamarla/spring-microservices/microservices_faq.md

 - Maintaining data consistency across services
 - Obtaining a consistent view of the data
 - God classes preventing decomposition
+- `TODO: Write complete notes on the above topic from the book`.

 ### Identifying system operations